 - Letters from co-workers confirming the job, duties and experience.

 - Job offer letters, certifications, resignation acknowledgments, etc.

 - W2 or foreign equivalents for span claimed as employment.

 Hopefully this will answer some of the questions our readers have.
-Please feel free to reach out to us for a free consultation should you have more questions regarding this year’s H-1B season.
+Please feel free to reach out to us for a free case evaluation should you have more questions regarding this year’s H-1B season.